pfheatwole/thesis/_sources/demonstration.rst.txt

 Brakes
 ------

+..
+Don't discuss the design of the brake model, just explain how to estimate the parameters, but for my own sake, here's a recap:

+   * `\delta_d` is the absolute deflection distance

+   * `\bar{\delta}_d` is the normalized deflection distance

+   * `\bar{\delta_{d,max}` is the largest normalized delta_d supported by the airfoil set

+   * `kappa_b` is the maximum distance you can pull the brakes.
+It is the scaling factor applied to the quartic, which produces `\delta_d`

+   * `kappa_b` should be as large as possible in order to maximize the usable range of the brakes.
+It's not necessarily determined by section that experiences the maximum ABSOLUTE deflection; it's determined by the section with the maximum NORMALIZED deflection, which depends on the section chord.

 The second group of parameters :eq:`suspension lines parameters, brakes` for the suspension line model determine how the trailing edge of the canopy is